roytruelove/angular-grunt-coffeescript/README.md

  Having one module per provider makes wiring easy - We just list all of our modules in `app.coffee`.

+### Misc Conventions

+* Never use a global function for a controller, always a module
+* Always use the 'array' format for dependency injection

 ## Building and Running

 ### Initial setup